 This means that you can file this claim along with your vehicle damage claim, as those property damage claims are also filed against the at-fault driver.

 Before the other driver’s insurance will accept and pay your claim, they need to investigate and determine fault.
-Insurance companies may be reluctant to admit that their driver was at fault or pay out claims that they think they can challenge.
+Insurance companies may be reluctant to admit that their driver was at fault or to pay out claims they believe they can challenge.
 However, this is where an at-fault system really shines.

 If the insurance company is giving you the run-around or delaying your claim, our Augusta, GA car accident lawyers can file a lawsuit.
 At-fault systems like the one in Georgia do not block lawsuits against the at-fault driver, allowing us to file directly against them if we want to.